ghimohammadr/FadiGNN/README.md

 # FadiGNN
-Feature-aware unsupervised detection of important nodes in graphs
+Feature-aware unsupervised detection of important nodes in graphs.